pronamic/wp-pronamic-events/readme.txt

 = 1.0.0 =
 *	Added French translations thanks to Gwendal Leriche.
 *	Added a new filter to the Pronamic Events Archive timestamp. 'pronamic_event_parse_query_timestamp'.
 It expects a timestamp returned.
+*	Display events sorted by start date with a fallback to publication date.

 = 0.2.2 =
 *	Added Brazilian Portuguese translation thanks to Gustavo Magalhães